aktsetse/Recursive-Password-Generator/README.md

 # Recursive Password Generator
 <!--Remove the below lines and add yours -->
-Generates a random password with the length specified using recursivity
+Generates a strong random password after specifying the number of uppercase letters, lowercase letters, numbers and special symbols the users wants present in their password.

 ### Prerequisites
 <!--Remove the below lines and add yours -->
-None
+None.
+Just Enjoy!!

 ### How to run the script
 <!--Remove the below lines and add yours -->
-Execute `python3 generator.py`
+Execute the file in a Python compiler

 ### Screenshot/GIF showing the sample use of the script
 <!--Remove the below lines and add yours -->